lwjohnst86/analyzing-cohorts-course/chapter2.md

 `@question`

-Why is it ok to convert
+Why might it be a good idea to reduce the number of levels in the factor variable.

 `@possible_answers`